tudelft3d/website/education/msctopics/index.md

 and possibly:

 * How to prevent issues like the one in the image above?
-This  might involve looking into dense image matching techniques.

-The project would likely require doing change detection for between the various point clouds for large areas on our linux server.
+Can we smartly combine/fuse several point clouds to fix such issues?

 **Contact:** [Ravi Peters](http://tudelft.nl/rypeters)